-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 As you can see, that one variable makes a huge difference in how the ROI is stated.

 Unlike PPC, an organic search campaign will not yield immediate results.

-A comprehensive SEO campaign will involve a combination of technical SEO, content marketing & link-building.
+A comprehensive SEO campaign will involve a combination of technical SEO, content marketing, and link-building.
 Even when executed to perfection, it takes time for Google to recognize and reward these efforts.

-With that said, the traffic earned from these efforts is often the most consistent and best converting among all channels.
+That said, the traffic earned from these efforts is often the most consistent and highest-converting among all channels.